pydanny/pydanny.github.com/packages/pytest_p2.rst

         with raises(CustomException):
             raise CustomException

 This is similar to, but just a bit easier to remember than the implementation in unittest_.

-What I like about it is that even if I step away from code and tests for enough time to go on vacation and `get married`_, when I come back I always remember the precise name of the **context manager** in **pytest** used to raise exceptions.
+What I like about it is that even if I step away from code and tests for enough time to go on vacation and `get married`_, when I come back I always remember the precise name of the **context manager** used to raise exceptions.

 .. _`get married`: http://pydanny.com/i-married-audrey-roy.html